-AWARD WINNER 2018-19: The Reverend Bob Akroyd is a Chaplain at HMP Edinburgh.
-He receives an Award for the exceptional support he has provided to both prisoners and staff, and in recognition of his outstanding pastoral care helping families and colleagues through remembrance and grief as well as in celebrations of life.
+AWARD WINNER 2018-19: Bob is a Chaplain at HMP Edinburgh.
+He receives an Award for the exceptional enthusiasm, compassion and empathy he brings to his role, and in particular for the “tireless” support he gives to both prisoners and staff, regardless of faith, in times of personal crisis.

 [This Award is supported by Seetec Justice.]

 [Report based on original nomination and any supporting materials submitted to the Trust]

 Initial Nominator and Acting Residential Officer Joanne Smith describes Bob as ‘incredibly friendly, genuine and larger than life’ and having the (widely noted) knack of being able to remember the name of every person he meets.
 ‘He is so well regarded,’ she adds, ‘that in most Residential Halls at HMP Edinburgh, the Chaplaincy Book is regularly referred to and in fact physically labelled up as ‘Bob’s Book’.
 He is regularly requested by name, by the individuals in our care who wish to seek the support regardless of their own beliefs/faith or lack thereof in many cases.’
 She says ‘Bob does not expect anyone to share his faith, or even have a faith of their own, and is completely indiscriminate in his approach to supporting those around him.’

 She says that ‘as well as being a favourite within the prisoner population he is also regularly requested for by staff, who are going through a rough time, whether professionally or personally,’ and adds her own ‘personal testimony to the fact that Bob delivers his full attention, making you feel safe and encapsulated by his love and devotion to God, delivering a support and guidance that I have never known anywhere or with anyone else before.’